The best camping hatchets are 12 to 14 inches long, weigh 1 to 2 pounds, and are made from durable steel.

 The price range for camping hatchets is from $10 to $60, depending on the handle material, design, and durability.
 Composite handles are much stronger than wood and lighter than steel but do come at a premium cost.

 How much should a hatchet weigh?

 A hatchet should weigh between 1.0 and 2.0 lbs, depending on whether you need to just cut kindling or perform other tasks such as splitting logs for firewood.

 How long should a hatchet be?

 The most common range of hatchet handle lengths of camping axes is from 9 inches to 16 inches.
-My personal preference is slightly longer at the 12 to 14 inch range, as this gives enough leverage to provide sufficient force to cut the wood but is compact enough to pack and travel.
+My personal preference is slightly longer in the 12 to 14-inch range, as this gives enough leverage to provide sufficient force to cut the wood but is compact enough to pack and travel.